Mobbing (animal behavior): In other animals

 Another way the comparative method can be used here is by comparing gulls with distantly related organisms.
 This approach relies on the existence of convergent evolution, where distantly related organisms evolve the same trait due to similar selection pressures.
 As mentioned, many bird species such as the swallows also mob predators, however more distantly related groups including mammals have been known to engage in this behavior.
-One example is the California ground squirrel, which distracts predators such as the rattlesnake and gopher snake from locating their nest burrows by kicking sand into their face, which disrupts the snake's sensory organs; for crotaline snakes, this includes the heat-detecting organs in the loreal pits.
+One example is the California ground squirrel, which distracts predators such as the rattlesnake and gopher snake from locating their nest burrows by kicking sand into the snake's face, thus disrupting its sensory organs; for crotaline snakes, this includes the heat-detecting organs in the loreal pits.
 This social species also uses alarm calls.

 Some fish engage in mobbing; for example, bluegills sometimes attack snapping turtles.
 Bluegills, which form large nesting colonies, were seen to attack both released and naturally occurring turtles, which may advertise their presence, drive the predator from the area, or aid in the transmission of predator recognition.
 Similarly, humpback whales are known to mob killer whales when the latter are attacking other species, including other cetacean species, seals, sea lions, and fish.

 There is a distinction though, between mobbing in animals, and fight-or-flight response.
-The former relies heavily on group dynamics, whereas the latter’s central focus conceptually is on that of the individual and their offspring in some cases.
+The former relies heavily on group dynamics, whereas the latter’s central focus conceptually is on that of the individual and its offspring in some cases.
 A study conducted by Adamo & McKee (2017) examining the cricket Gryllus texensis showcases this by activating high predation risk repeatedly to examine how animals in general perceive such risks.
-Based on perceived threat, crickets took action to save their own self or made attempt to preserve offspring.
+Based on perceived threat, crickets took action to save themselves or attempted to preserve their offspring.